 SYSC 399U, Models in Science

 This interdisciplinary course focuses on the role of models in scientific inquiry.
-Students explore how scientists from a variety of disciplines use different types of models, including physical (scale), mathematical (analytic and numeric), agent-based, and animal.
+Students explore how scientists from a variety of disciplines use different types of models, including physical (scale), mathematical (analytic and numeric), agent-based, animal, and social network.
 To facilitate this exploration, the course is divided into three main sections.

-The course provides both a conceptual understanding of how models are used in science and “hands on” experience conducting scientific inquiry using models as tools.
+The course provides both a conceptual understanding of how models are used in science and "hands on" experience exploring scientific inquiry using models as tools.